All Episodes

 I'm sorry.

-Yeah, it's it's worked pretty well.
+Yeah, it's worked pretty well.

 You are paying twice now.

-And that's that's my point.
+And that's my point.

 I would instill a universal tuition tax credit.

-A universal tuition tax credit is one where anyone who pays the tuition of of a homeschooling situation or anyone who pays the tuition at a parochial school, a Catholic school, a private school, they get the tax credit.
+A universal tuition tax credit is one where anyone who pays the tuition of a homeschooling situation or anyone who pays the tuition at a parochial school, a Catholic school, a private school, they get the tax credit.

-So if I want to do it for my neighbor and I pay the tuition, then I get the tax credit on my tax return, and the neighbor's son or daughter gets to go to school at my expense.
+So if I want to do it for my neighbor and I pay the tuition, then I get the tax credit on my tax return and the neighbor's son or daughter gets to go to school at my expense.

 Here's what would happen.